Fees for Employment Tribunal Work (unfair and wrongful dismissal cases) and Immigration Work

 Services not included

 Our fee ranges set out above are for the conduct of the actual litigation in the Employment Tribunal.
 They do not include providing detailed written advice on the merits (although in an early meeting with clients we will state our views on the merits and give a rough assessment of the level of recoverable compensation).
 Nor do they include preparing for or attending preliminary hearings, which in straightforward unfair dismissal claims are generally not required, or drafting letters before action on behalf of clients before litigation is commenced, or responding to such letters on behalf of employer clients.
 However we are always happy to provide cost estimates for such work.
+Our fees also exclude advising on or conducting appeals from decisions of the Employment Tribunal.

 Counsel's fees and disbursements